 This case brings to light the importance social media can have in investigations.
 We are pleased to announce that Julie Fontaine will be returning to INLETS this year to delve into the exploitation of social media to further an investigation.
 Her multi-day workshop is sure to be one not to miss!
 To register, click here.

-We are pleased to announce that we are now accepting nominations for our Sponsor-a-Cop scholarships!
 This is our way of recognizing those outstanding officers and analysts that often go uncelebrated for their hard work, dedication, and service to their communities.
-We will be soliciting nominations through Chief & Sheriff associations, but if you know of a deserving law enforcement employee, please provide their executive leadership with the following paperwork to nominate that employee.
+We will be soliciting nominations through Chief & Sheriff associations.
+If you know of a deserving law enforcement employee, please provide their executive leadership with the following paperwork to nominate that employee.

-Nominations are due April 3, 2015 and they may be emailed in or mailed in (email preferred).
+Nomination packets are due sixty (60) days prior to the seminar’s starting date and the packets may be emailed or mailed (email preferred).

 Here’s the paperwork that you need to nominate someone: